Becoming a Register4 member

-To become a member of Register4 you will be asked to provide some information about yourself.
-This includes information such as your name, contact details, gender and date of birth.
-By signing up you are only agreeing to receive emails from Register4.
+When you become a member of Register4, you will be asked to provide some information about yourself.
+This includes your name, contact details, gender and date of birth.
+Be assured that by signing up you are only agreeing to receive emails from Register4.
 We will only email you about opportunities to participate in research projects, and about Register4 information, newsletters and surveys.
 You can register at the Join Register4 page.

-Research results: If you do take part in a Register4 research project, we’ll advise you of the results as soon as the researcher is able to release the information.
-Sometimes this may take a while, over a year or two, because making sense of research results can be a painstaking business.
+If you do take part in a Register4 research project, we’ll advise you of the results as soon as the researcher is able to release the information.
+This takes some time, as compiling research results is a painstaking process.